mui/mui-x/docs/data/date-pickers/rfc/field.md

 }
 ```

-People could of course also inline their field if they want:
+The user can also inline their field if they want:

 ```tsx
 import { useDateManager } from '@base-ui/x-date-pickers/managers';